-Is this different perspective in conflict with what we have learned from general relativity?
+Is a non-spacetime-covariant perspective in conflict with what we have learned from classical general relativity?
 Not necessarily.
-For instance, Lorentz invariance can be a property recovered for classical solutions of the field equations [2].
-From this point of view Einstein's unification of space and time would be a property of solutions of the equations of motion rather than a foundational principle of the theory.
-I don't want to flout the laws of relativity, only delegate their enforcement.
+For instance, Lorentz invariance can be a property recovered for classical solutions of the field equations [3].
+From this point of view, Einstein's unification of space and time would be a property of solutions of the equations of motion rather than a foundational principle of the theory.
+In fact, there are many hints that by imposing space-time covariance quantum mechanically we might be overstepping the principle's jurisdiction, and I will list them in section 2.3.